ashish2615/BasicCPlusPlus/README.md

-# BasicCPlusPlus
+# Through C++
-* This repos contains the basics of c++.
+* This repository contains the concepts of c++ programming language.
-* I revisted the concepts of c++ after i learnt this programming language during my Bachelor and Master degree courses to get the fundamental concepts right.
+* I revisited these concepts of c++ after a long time which i learnt during my Bachelor and Master degree courses to get the fundamental concepts.